How to Charge an Electric Car

 As long as you have off-street parking, you can charge your electric car at home by having a dedicated home charger installed.
 This is usually the most convenient place to charge, particularly when you can plug-in overnight.

-• A dedicated home charging point will give you the fastest possible charging speeds, typically between 10 and 30 miles of range per hour plugged in, with a 7kW unit being the most popular.
+- A dedicated home charging point will give you the fastest possible charging speeds, typically between 10 and 30 miles of range per hour plugged in, with a 7kW charger being the most popular.

-At Pod Point you can get a home EV charger, including standard installation, installed in as little as 2 hours from just £798.
-Get a quote today.
+At Pod Point you can get a home EV charger, including standard installation, installed in as little as 2 hours.
+Shop now.

 Can you charge an electric car from a normal plug?